lucchesia7/coding-temple-da-sql-day-1/day_1/create_and_insert_assignment.md

 * Read in the `titanic.csv` file to a DataFrame object.
 * Use `df.to_sql()` or create a `Base` class to insert the data into a new table named `titanic` in a PostGreSQL database.

-Then, in Python, write the following queries to test:
+Then, in SQL, write the following queries to test:

 * Count how many rows you have.
 * How many people survived?
 * What passenger class has the largest population?

+These queries should be saved to a .sql file and uploaded along with your pipeline to create the database/table